apalarcon/alarconpy/README.md

 ```
 path_to_anaconda_installation/lib/python3.x/site-packages/
 ```
-Please check that you have installed all the  dependencies nedeed for Alarconpy.
+Please check that you have installed all  dependencies nedeed for Alarconpy.

 # Alarconpy examples
 <b>Plotting maps</b>